meghamohan52021/myDiary/README.md

 Project Structure:

-/src
+/src:
  Contains the main code files for the application.

-components/
+components/:
  Contains React components for entries, forms, and graphs.

-utils/
+utils/:
  Utility functions, including sentiment analysis setup and helper functions for date and trend calculations.

-Usage
+Usage:

 1.Adding an Entry
 Navigate to the entry section and click on "Save Entry" to write your journal entry for the day.